 - lower the risk of anxiety, depression, and stress

 - calm your mind and find inner peace

 - brighten your personality and spiritual being.

-Plus, anyone suffering from neck, back and spine problems should avoid this asana.
+Anyone suffering from neck, back, and spine problems should avoid this asana.
 In some variations, the arms are kept on the sides or in front of the body.
 You can keep your arms apart or join your hands together.

-The Unsupported Headstand is an extreme full body inverted position.
-It is a great yoga pose to build a strong and healthy body, while elevating your mental clarity for higher spiritual practices.
+Unsupported Headstand is an extreme full-body inverted position.
+It's a great yoga pose to build a strong and healthy body while elevating your mental clarity for higher spiritual practices.